 America’s opioid drug epidemic still shows no signs of stopping and it probably won’t as long as addicts can still easily go to the doctor and get pills to feed their addiction.
 That’s why there is such a drive to put an end to prescription drug crimes such as “doctor shopping.”
-If you have been accused of either of these crimes, it is critical you speak with an Oceanside drug lawyer as soon as possible.
+If you have been accused of either of these crimes, it is critical you speak with a San Diego prescription fraud attorney as soon as possible.

 Prescription Drug Crimes by Addicts

-Prescription fraud is generally either committed by patients who are addicts or by doctors.
+This type of fraud is generally either committed by patients who are addicts or by doctors.
 Patients can commit prescription fraud in a number of ways.
 They may steal a drug pad and forge fraudulent prescriptions.
 They may fraudulently tell a doctor about a condition that they do not have or that is not as bad as they make it out to be in order to get a prescription.
-Or they may visit multiple doctors in order to obtain more than one prescription for their drug of choice.
+Or they may visit multiple doctors in order to obtain more than one authorization for their drug of choice.

-Some of the most common drugs involved in prescription fraud cases are opiates (including Vicodin, Oxycontin, Oxycodine, Codine, Percocet and morphine), tranquilizers (including Valium, Ketamine, Klonopin and Xanax) and stimulants (including Adderall and Ritalin).
-When it comes to prescription fraud charges, it does not matter which drug the addict seeks out, although possession of certain substances can result in additional drug charges.
+Some of the most common drugs involved in prescription fraud cases are opiates (including Vicodin, Oxycontin, Oxycodine, Codine, Percocet, Fentanyl and morphine), tranquilizers (including Valium, Ketamine, Klonopin and Xanax) and stimulants (including Adderall and Ritalin).
+When it comes to these charges, it does not matter which drug the addict seeks out, although possession of certain substances can result in additional drug charges.

 Prescription Fraud By Doctors

 Whether it is committed by a doctor or a patient, prescription fraud can be a misdemeanor or a felony.
 As a misdemeanor, it is punishable by up to one year in jail, whereas a felony charge can carry a prison sentence of up to 3 years.
-Doctors convicted of this crime may also lose their medical license, which makes it even more important for health care professionals accused of this crime to fight the charge with the help of an experienced drug defense attorney in Oceanside.
+Doctors convicted of this crime may also lose their medical license, which makes it even more important for health care professionals accused of this crime to fight the charge with the help of an experienced healthcare fraud lawyer in Oceanside.

-It is also worth knowing that some types of prescription fraud allow for drug diversion.
-Even if the specific crime charged doesn’t fit within the diversion statute, a criminal defense lawyer can negotiate a plea agreement changing the crime to a divertable offense.
+It is also worth knowing that some types of this crime allow for drug diversion.
+Even if the specific charge doesn’t fit within the diversion statute, a criminal defense lawyer can negotiate a plea agreement changing the crime to a divertable offense.

-If you have been accused of committing fraud related to prescription drugs, please call (760) 643-4050 to schedule a free initial consultation with top Oceanside prescription drug fraud attorney Peter M. Liss.
+If you have been accused of committing fraud related to the obtaining of drugs, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.

 Image by Thought Catalog